The UChicago JupyterLab

 Problem: Kernel not appearing in JupyterLab

-After creating a feature and adding pixi-kernel, the kernel doesn't show up in the property inspector.
+After creating a feature and adding pixi-kernel, the kernel doesn't show up in

 Solution: